IBM/openacc-openmp-tutorial/step.md

 ![](acc-example/example-serial.png)
 As you can see the serial version executed kernels `first_kernel`, `second_kernel`, `host_kernel`, `data copy` and `third_kernel` serially, not utilizing many of the available compute resources on host and device.

 The parallel version however starts `first_kernel`, `second_kernel` and `host_kernel` right at the beginning of the data region.
 The execution of the `data copy` is done when the function call to `host_kernel` has returned.
-And the execution of `third_kernel` is delayed untils all its dependencies are available, in this case async-queues 1,2 and 3.
+And the execution of `third_kernel` is delayed until all its dependencies are available, in this case async-queues 1,2 and 3.

 ### Your Tasks
 Below a screenshot of the NVIDIA Visual Profiler, of the timeline of a single iteration from the start of this Step 5.